josharnow/PanDerm/README.md

 ![alt text](overview.png)

 ## Updates
-- 26/04/2025: The ViT-base version of PanDerm (PanDerm_base) is now available.
+- 26/04/2025: The ViT-base version of PanDerm (PanDerm_base) is now available, providing a smaller model for more widespread usage scenarios.
 - 26/04/2025: Released the finetuning script for image classification.

 ## About PanDerm